-Energy & resources
+Energy & Resources

 Food & Agribusiness

 Health & Supplements

 Real estate: China’s real estate sales grew substantially in August, reflecting increased property investment in recent months.
-According to the China Real Estate Information Corp, sales by China’s 100 leading property developers rose 30.7% year-on-year to RMB 976.2 billion (AUD$195 billion) in August, accelerating from 25.7% growth in July and marking a fifth consecutive month of growth after the sector took a major hit in the first quarter.
+According to the China Real Estate Information Corp, sales by China’s 100 leading property developers rose 30.7% year-on-year to RMB 976.2 billion (A$195 billion) in August.
+This represents an increase from 25.7% in July.
+It also marks the fifth consecutive month of growth after the sector experienced a decline in the first quarter.